Mt. Lebanon Senior Men's Golf Club

 Event: Low net with four club limit in bag

-Event: Two best net score See page 9 for details
+Event: Best net score See page 12 for details

 Wally Grant Memorial - Low gross and low net total